-Other information
+Other Information

-The Directors are responsible for preparation of other information accompanying the financial statements.
-The other information comprises the Directors and Service Providers, the Directors' Report and the Portfolio Statement as at 31 December 2019, but does not include the financial statements and related notes, and our Auditor's Report thereon.
+The Directors are responsible for the other information accompanying the financial statements.
+The other information comprises the Directors and Service Providers, the Directors' Report and the Portfolio Statement as at 31 December 2020, but does not include the financial statements and related notes, and our Auditor's Report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion on that information.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.